 Step 3: Test Before Committing

-Use trial periods or proof-of-concept deployments to evaluate performance, support quality, and compatibility with your operations.
+Trial periods or proof-of-concept deployments allow you to assess performance, support quality, and compatibility with your operations before making a long-term commitment.

 Step 4: Plan for Growth